f3rry12/install-pyspark-split1/README.md

  ```sh
    source ~/.bashrc.1
    ```
-5. Run pyspark to check if it success
+5. Run pyspark to check if it success <br>
  ```sh
    pyspark
    ```